This Brand Set A Goal To Help Protect 1.7 Million Trees — Here's Why It's Important

 5 reasons to save our trees.

-At the current rate of deforestation, we're losing about 30 soccer fields' worth of forest a minute—that's 15 billion trees cut annually.
-Since the beginning of civilization, 46% of the world's trees have disappeared, which is a huge problem for a variety of reasons.
+At the current rate of deforestation, we're losing about 30 soccer fields' worth of forest a minute—that's 15 billion1 trees cut annually.
+Since the beginning of civilization, 46% of the world's trees1 have disappeared, which is a huge problem for a variety of reasons.
 Here are 6 of the top ways trees are critical to our livelihood:

 The net cooling effect of a young, healthy tree is equivalent to 10 room-sized air conditioners operating for 20 hours a day.
 It turns out that planting trees around your house to shade the sunlight can actually save you 25% on cooling costs.
 Landscaping isn't just for aesthetics!